IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_public_certificate.html.markdown

 	* `state_description` - (String) A text representation of the secret state.
 	  * Constraints: Allowable values are: `pre_activation`, `active`, `suspended`, `deactivated`, `destroyed`.

-* `issuer` - (Forces new resource, String) The distinguished name that identifies the entity that signed and issued the certificate.
+* `issuer` - (String) The distinguished name that identifies the entity that signed and issued the certificate.
   * Constraints: The maximum length is `128` characters.
 The minimum length is `2` characters.
 The value must match regular expression `/(.*?)/`.

-* `key_algorithm` - (Forces new resource, String) The identifier for the cryptographic algorithm to be used to generate the public key that is associated with the certificate.The algorithm that you select determines the encryption algorithm (`RSA` or `ECDSA`) and key size to be used to generate keys and sign certificates.
+* `key_algorithm` - (String) The identifier for the cryptographic algorithm to be used to generate the public key that is associated with the certificate.The algorithm that you select determines the encryption algorithm (`RSA` or `ECDSA`) and key size to be used to generate keys and sign certificates.
 For longer living certificates, it is recommended to use longer keys to provide more encryption protection.
 Allowed values:  RSA2048, RSA4096, EC256, EC384.
   * Constraints: The default value is `RSA2048`.
 The maximum length is `7` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(RSA2048|RSA4096|EC256|EC384)$/`.

 * `labels` - (List) Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.